Jimsan123/tictactoe/README.md

 To play the game, install first some packages

 - I have used python `3.11.3` but older ones should work fine.
-- `pip install -r requirements.txt` will dowload and install the required packages
+- `pip install -r requirements.txt` will download and install the required packages

 #### OpenAI API key
 To be able to play against the AI model (which you you must), you will need to setup a `API key` in your `PATH` variables.
 This `API key` must look like this: